 As for Mercer’s family in Fredericksburg, his widow and five children were taken in by Mercer’s brother-in-law and fellow soldier, George Weedon.
 His children would grow up in Weedon’s Fredericksburg home, known as “the Sentry Box.”
 One of his daughters ended up marrying a man named Robert Patton.
 Patton had two grandchildren who served as colonels in the Confederate Army who also died in battle, Waller T. Patton and George S. Patton.
 The latter was the great grandfather of the World War II general of the same name.
 A true legacy of military service stretching from Culloden to Bastogne.

-Today, Mercer has towns, counties, schools and streets named after him.
-In his adopted hometown of Fredericksburg, his apothecary shop interprets his life and a statue stands in the city dedicated to him.
+Today, Mercer has towns, counties, schools and streets named after him (and the middle name of one of the author’s sons).
+In his adopted hometown of Fredericksburg, a history museum interprets his life and a statue stands in the city dedicated to him.
 There are plaques and markers about him throughout the country and even in his native Scotland.
 Hopefully, more Americans will look deeper into the life of this man and his service to the nation.
 Only then, will his legacy be secured.

 Cecere, Michael.
 Second to No Man but the Commander in Chief, Hugh Mercer, American Patriot.
 Heritage Books, 2015.

 Fischer, David Hackett.
 Washington’s Crossing.
 Oxford University Press, 2004.